pcloudcom/console-client/README.md

 > ldconfig
 > pcloudcc -u username -p

+## Build with docker
+> ./build-with-docker.sh

+After that pcloudcc and libpcloudcc_lib.so are located below pCloudCC.

 ## Usage
 Terminal command is pcloudcc and -h option prints short options description.
 > ./pcloudcc -h